orbeon/orbeon-forms-doc/form-builder/actions.md

 Parameters:

-- __Destination Control.__
+- __Destination Control:__
     - Specifies the control whose value must be set.
-    - A single "closest" control will be selected.
+    - A single "closest" control will be selected:
-        - If the destination selection control is not within a repeated grid or section, then the single destination control is updated.
+        - If the destination control is not within a repeated grid or section, then that unique control is updated.
-        - Otherwise the control which is the closest by following repeat iterations and repeat indexes is chosen.
+        - Otherwise, the control which is the closest by following repetitions and repeat indexes is chosen.
-- __Source XPath Expression.__
+- __Source XPath Expression:__
     - The expression is evaluated in the context of root element of the XML data returned by the service.
     - The expression can point to an element or attribute node of the response body, but can also be a more complex expression.
 Its result is converted to a string.